Health Behavior and Health Promotion — Master of Public Health

 The Master of Public Health in health behavior and health promotion will give you the skills and experiences to effectively engage communities and develop programs that create the conditions to keep people healthy.

-And with the diversity of population in Central Ohio and throughout the state, there are many opportunities to elevate your education at Ohio State as well as find the area of health behavior and health promotion that is right for you.
+And with the diversity of populations in central Ohio and throughout the state, there are many opportunities to elevate your education at Ohio State as well as find the area of health behavior and health promotion that is right for you.

 Learn more about the Master of Public Health

-Sign up for an upcoming information session to get answers to your questions about Ohio State’s Master of Public Health program.
+Sign up for an upcoming information session to get answers to your questions about Ohio State’s Master of Public Health health behavior and health promotion specialization.
 Save your spot and learn how you can become a Public Health Buckeye.

 Mentorship from start to finish